|

 “out of zone.”
 This signals inefficiency in your floor plan design.

+their physician and dentist’s offices and reception rooms.
 The bank that will be backing your financial adventure typically

 will insist that they are named as the primary beneficiary in